We Can Rid You of the Rodent Menace in a Safe and Professional Manner

-If you are experiencing problems with mice, then you should act as soon as you notice the signs.
+If you have mice problems, then you should solve them fast.
 Mice breed extremely quick, with a female mouse giving birth to up to 80 mice in a year.
 These home-invading rodents can cause significant damage to your property.
-Like eating through insulation and electrical wiring for instance.
+They can eat through insulation and electrical wiring for instance.
 In some cases, mice can also be a threat to your health.

 How we do it

 The mice control begins with a thorough inspection of the property.
 That allows the vermin control technicians to determine the scale of the mice infestation, locate the nests, and come up with a plan to eradicate the issue.

-All of that will be done safely and quickly, effectively getting you rid of the mice in 3 to 4 weeks.
+All of that will be done safely and efficiently, getting you rid of the mice in few weeks.

-If you have booked a guaranteed rodent control service, then you can take advantage of up to two additional treatments for a period of 3 months after the initial service.
+If you have booked a guaranteed rodent control service, then you can take advantage of one additional treatments for a period of 2 months after the initial service.
 This would be especially useful if you are dealing with a serious mice infestation.
 Confirm with the technician if you're eligible for the warranty!

 And while he is there, the mice removal technician will happily share some helpful advice with you on what measures you can take to prevent future mice infestations.